yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 (ie. <, >, <=, >=, ~>, =).
 This allows us to roll out a cookbook one environment at a time.
 The workflow for this would look as follows.

-We begin by uploading the cookbook as usual:
-1. `berks update cookbook-name` and `berks upload cookbook-name` as usual

-Now the version is on the chef server, but is only actively being applied to nodes in the `_default` environment, since `_default` has no version constraints.
+The version should be on the chef server when it was merged into master, but is only actively being applied to nodes in the `_default` environment, since `_default` has no version constraints.
 The next steps are the same as for any omnibus deploy: